0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 resulting in eight years of political inaction.

-The one redeeming side-effect of the Trump administration is that it will reveal the true nature of modern neoliberal power politics in the United State.
+The one redeeming side-effect of the Trump administration is that it will reveal the true nature of modern neoliberal power politics in the United States.
 Trumps' administration will brazenly take action without the pretenses of conciliatory compromise, or mutual respect for any existing political party or an adversarial press.
 His administration will be the "Big Reveal" of the level of corruption in our body politic.
 Trump will accomplish this by placing the big influencers (who, up to this point, have been outside advisors) in direct positions of power; e.g. Instead of having Exxon Mobile acting as an external industry advisor, Trump will make him the CEO the Secretary of State.
 These acts will tear down the facade of a disinterested political apparatus and reveal the true nature of politics rigged from top down to reward the biggest corporations.
 This will help the Left appeal to the middle by pointing out readily apparent and brazen corrpution.

 During difficult times, there is a blossoming of arts and culture in response to authoritarian oppression.
 While I have no expectations for positive reform in